tisnik/slides/docs/notation_apl.md

 * it was invented as new form of mathematical notation
     - when teaching mathematics at Harvard,
     - "Mathematical notation to express computation"
-* during his work for IBM (yes, IBM!) it was translater into aprogramming language
+* during his work for IBM (yes, IBM!) it was translated into aprogramming language
 * in 1979, Iverson received the Turing Award for his work on APL
 * "A shocking brevity"
 * "It is a lot easier to find your errors in four lines of code than in four hundred."